-TMJ Therapy – Austin, TX
+TMJ Treatment Austin, TX

 TMJ disorder (temporomandibular joint disorder) can cause a number of problems like damage to teeth, bite and jaw pain, and frequent headaches.
 A custom appliance can be made and worn to prevent damage to teeth, and help relieve pain and tension in the jaw.
 If you’re experiencing symptoms like these, book an appointment today to learn how you can ease your pain and protect your teeth with TMJ therapy in Austin, TX!
+We also provide restorative dentistry care at our Austin, TX, dental office

 What Is TMJ Therapy?